pranitbauva1997/pranitbauva1997.github.io/_posts/blog/2018-04-14-Cryptocurrencies-arent-a-solution.md

 and as much as smart as they were, they ended up losing money for their investors.

-I like to have many more such stories to include to prove why a central regulation system is required but then this already long article would become even longer.
+There are many more such stories to include to prove why a central regulation system is required but then this already long article would become even longer.
 The book "The Ascent of Money" already describes why